Run some setup code for this notebook.import random

 import matplotlib.pyplot as plt

-# This is a bit of magic to make matplotlib figures appear inline in the
+# This is a bit of magic to make matplotlib figures appear inline in the# notebook rather than in a new window.

 %matplotlib inline